mikevyt/handwritten-sudoku/README.md

 The classic game of Sudoku with handwritten digits.
 While tedious on a computer, this is actually pretty handy on a tablet.

 Using the MNIST handwriting dataset, I trained a CNN model to classify handwritten digits.
-I then created a React front end that could generate an image based on user input and pass it into the model through a Flask REST API.
+I, then, created a React frontend that could generate an image based on user input and pass it onto the ML model through a Flask REST API.

 ## Demo